-The John Johnson Collection of Printed Ephemera is a treasure trove for those interested in Women's Studies in Britain from 1800 to 1939.
+The John Johnson Collection of Printed Ephemera is a treasure trove for those interested in Women's Studies in Britain from the 18th century to 1939.
 Ephemera are uninterpreted documents of the past.
 Redolent of their period, they give glimpses of what it was like to live at a given time through fascinating details which have often escaped formal history books.

 The aim of this guide is to introduce the many finding aids to the Collection and to explain how to use them most efficiently to find subjects, names, places, images, etc. relating to women.
 It is not intended to replace the John Johnson Collection website.